-The Am29LV002 is a 2 Mbit, 3.0 Volt-only Flash memory organized as 262,144 bytes.
-The device is offered in a 40-pin TSOP package.
+The Am29LV001B is a 1 Mbit, 3.0 Volt-only Flash memory device organized as 131,072 bytes.
+The Am29LV001B has a boot sector architecture.

+The device is offered in 32-pin PLCC and 32-pin TSOP packages.
 The byte-wide (x8) data appears on DQ7-DQ0.
-All read, program, and erase operations are accomplished using only a single power supply.
+All read, erase, and program operations are accomplished using only a single power supply.
 The device can also be programmed in standard EPROM programmers.

-The standard device offers access times of 90, 100, 120, and 150 ns, allowing high speed microprocessors to operate without wait states.
-To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.
+The standard Am29LV001B offers access times of 45, 55, 70, and 90 ns, allowing high speed microprocessors to operate without wait states.
+To eliminate bus contention, the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.

-The device requires only a single 3.0 volt power sup-ply for both read and write functions.
+The device requires only a single power supply (2.7 V-3.6V) for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.

-The device is entirely command set compatible with the JEDEC single-power-supply Flash standard.
+The Am29LV001B is entirely command set compatible with the JEDEC single-power-supply Flash standard.
 Commands are written to the command register using standard microprocessor write timings.
-Register contents serve as input to an internal state-machine that controls the erase and programming circuitry.
+Register contents serve as input to an internal statemachine that controls the erase and programming circuitry.
 Write cycles also internally latch addresses and data needed for the programming and erase operations.
 Reading data out of the device is similar to reading from other Flash or EPROM devices.

 Device programming occurs by executing the program command sequence.
 This initiates the Embedded Program algorithm-an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
+The Unlock Bypass mode facilitates faster programming times by requiring only two write cycles to program data instead of four.